 Meet Your Blogger

-Dr Steggles’ first close-up encounter with a Sharp-shinned Hawk sealed her love for birds of prey.
-She readily admits that turning outward to things with feathers that fly and the environmental impact humans have on these beautiful creatures ultimately led her to Ospreys.
-She is obsessed with them.
-Dr Steggles’ most recent research is a long-term study of the survivability of third hatch Ospreys and how our changing climate contributes to evolutionary changes in Ospreys, such as breeding sites and migratory routes.
+A close encounter with a Sharp-shinned Hawk sealed my love for birds of prey.
+Turning outward to things with feathers that fly and the environmental impact humans have on these beautiful creatures ultimately led me to Ospreys.
+I am obsessed with them.
+My research on the survival of third hatch Ospreys and how our changing climate contributes to evolutionary changes in Ospreys, such as breeding dates, sites, and migratory routes, is in its eighth year.
+The study will run for twelve more years.
+In 2024, my friend and research associate, Heidi and I monitored more than 500 osprey eggs internationally.
+The mortality rate was 26.6%.

-Dr Steggles is an advocate for intervention, and an animal right’s activist.
-The blog attached to this information page hopes to bring awareness to the challenges that birds face worldwide with the anticipation that by learning about raptors and seeing that they are sentiment beings, humans will begin to mitigate their actions in order to create a better environment for wildlife.
-Dr Steggles believes that humans must live peacefully and in harmony with all beings – keep nature close, treat it with love, respect, and awe.
+I am a strong advocate for intervention, and an animal right’s activist.
+The blog attached to this information page aims to bring awareness to the challenges that birds face worldwide on a daily basis.
+It is my desire that through education, humans will recognize that raptors are sentient beings and they will mitigate their actions in order to create a better environment for wildlife.
+I believe that humans must live peacefully and in harmony with all beings – keep nature close, treat it with love, respect, and awe.

 Earlier career: Dr Steggles won many awards for her teaching in both art history and ceramics including the coveted Olive Beatrice Stanton Award for Teaching Excellence at the University of Manitoba where she was the Associate Director and Acting Director of the School of Art from 2006-2016.
 She was an energetic young researcher and became an international expert in the history of British sculpture and particularly that exported to the Indian subcontinent.
 That research is included in Statues of the Raj (2001) and a book co-edited with Richard Barnes, British Sculpture in India.
 New Views and Old Memories (2011).
 She has lectured extensively on the topic with articles and book chapters including Marg, Chowkidar, History Today, Asian Studies Journal.
 “No Falling Statues.
 India’s Response to the Black Lives Matter Movement” in M. Trusted, J. Barnes, and M. Stocker, (Eds.), Toppling Statues.
 The Black Lives Matter Movement.
 Norwich.
 Frontier Publishing (2021).